 Bank of Canada interest rate decision

-Ahead of the Bank of Canada’s recent interest rate policy announcement, where it decided to hold the current rate of 1.75%, our Oaken Blog took a look at the various factors that likely would have influenced this decision.
+Ahead of the Bank of Canada’s recent interest rate policy announcement, where it decided to hold the current rate of 1.75%, we took a look at the various factors that likely would have influenced this decision.
 Read more here.

 How the Bank of Canada manages interest rates

 The Bank of Canada has a target inflation rate of about 2% each year.
-To manage the overall rate of growth, the Bank influences short-term interest rates, as explained in our Oaken Blog feature.
+To manage the overall rate of growth, the Bank influences short-term interest rates, as explained in our recent feature.
 Read more here.

 Incentives for first-time home buyers in the 2019 federal budget

 The recent federal budget contained two items of special interest for first-time home buyers.
-See the Oaken Blog for details on the government’s latest incentives to help young buyers enter the Canadian housing market.
+See our article for details on the government’s latest incentives to help young buyers enter the Canadian housing market.
 Read more here.

 Hopefully it’s sunny where you are right now—in which case you’ll have to pull your screen into the shade to read our selection of links for this month, and then head out to enjoy the weather…